Score-based Generative Diffusion Models for Social Recommendations: Related Work

 \subsection{Diffusion Models for Recommendations}

 Diffusion models, a powerful class of generative models, have significantly reshaped various recommendation tasks with their effective generation capabilities.
 In collaborative filtering (CF), DiffRec~\cite{wang2023diffusion} serves as a fundamental contribution, providing accurate recommendations from a diffusion perspective.
 Specifically, DiffRec encodes a user’s list of interacted items into a latent vector and employs a forward-reverse process to generate missing user-item interactions in the latent space.
 The diffused latent vector is then decoded into predicted user-item interactions.
 Following the proposal of the DiffRec framework, CF-Diff~\cite{hou2024collaborative} and GiffCF~\cite{zhu2024graph} enhanced this approach by incorporating high-order relational capabilities through graph-level diffusion models.
 Another notable diffusion model, DreamRec~\cite{yang2024generate}, targets sequential recommendation tasks by using a conditional generation paradigm to generate target-item embeddings based on historical interaction sequences.
-Additionally, leveraging the strong generative ability of diffusion models to produce high-quality samples or representations for recommendation has shown promise in recommendations~\cite{liu2023diffusion, wu2023diff4rec, zhao2024denoising}.
+Additionally, leveraging the strong generative ability of diffusion models to produce high-quality samples or representations for recommendation has shown promise in recommendations~\cite{qu2025generative, wu2023diff4rec, zhao2024denoising}.
 For instance, DDRM~\cite{zhao2024denoising} refines noisy implicit user-item interaction data by applying a diffusion process to user and item representations, conditioned on their initial embeddings.
-Moreover, other tasks, such as point-of-interest (POI) recommendation~\cite{qin2023diffusion} and knowledge-aware recommendation~\cite{jiang2024diffkg}, have also benefited from the success of diffusion models.
 However, existing diffusion recommender models are not designed to integrate denoised social information into recommendations, which differs from the primary research objective of this paper.
 Additionally, most existing works utilize the Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising} framework, which can be seen as a specific discretized form of Score-based Generative Models (SGM)~\cite{jo2022score}, highlighting the novelty of the proposed SGSR framework.